-One of these functions, which the lymphatic fluid carries out, is removing the remains of dead cells and other waste from our body.
+One of these functions, which the lymphatic fluid carries out, is removing the remains of dead cells and other waste from your body.

-Deep breathing will help us achieve this by allowing blood plasma to flow properly so our body can work more efficiently.
+Deep breathing will help you achieve this by allowing blood plasma to flow properly so your body can work more efficiently.

 However, if you get used to practicing the “exercise” of deep breathing every day, you’ll be doing a fabulous cardio routine.

 This will improve your cardiovascular health and help you to burn fat cells.